Kabali (Review): Engrossing music, and a star with unimaginable power to electrify the audience.

 Kabali English Title_02

-The story is bland, so what!
-The movie is just fun!
-Why should it need to be anything other than what it is?
-Loved the remarkable theatre experience.
-Kabali almost pulls off the impossible, but a few touch ups here and there would have made this film one for the ages.
-Overall Kabali is a very satisfying action drama.
+Despite uneven narration, the movie is simply enjoyable!
+Why should it strive to be anything other than what it is?
+I cherished the remarkable theatre experience.
+Kabali almost achieves the impossible, but a few adjustments here and there could have elevated this film to timeless status.
+Overall, Kabali proves to be a very satisfying action drama.

 3.5 Rating